-You shouldn’t have gap insurance if you own your car outright, or if you have equity that exceeds its current market value.
+You shouldn’t have it if you own your car outright, or if you have equity that exceeds its current market value.

 Fortunately, it’s not expensive.
 Your insurance company will ask you to have collision and comprehensive car insurance.
-Then, gap insurance costs about 5-6% of their combined cost annually.
+Then, it costs about 5-6% of their combined cost annually.

 So, if you pay $1,000 for comprehensive and collision, it costs $50 – $60 per year at most insurers.

 That’s not much to pay in exchange for the peace of mind you get.
 And let’s say you do cause a car accident.
 GAP insurance comes in super-handy then.